lukeaurio/Chartify/README.md

 (If you want to use WSL / linux It'll take like an hour but I'd be glad to give you some links on how to do and configure it to work with VPNs)

-pip install pip-system-certs spotipy flask matplotlib
+pip install pip-system-certs spotipy flask plotly

+optionally you can use pandas dataframse really easily with plotly.
+Try with all thy might

 as well make sure the following command is run in all terminals